jeremylynch83/drjeremylynch/master.md

 ![The WEB intrasaccular device.](img/web-device.svg)

 A benefit of the WEB device is related to post-procedure medications.
 With stents or flow diverters, patients are typically required to take antiplatelet medications for a period of time to prevent blood clot formation around the treatment site.
-However, because of the way the WEB device works, patients usually do not need to take these medications for a prolonged period.
+However, because of the way the WEB sits in the aneurysm itself rather than the blood vessel, patients usually do not need to take these medications.

 ## Is endovascular treatment durable?

-Yes.
-Endovascular treatment is highly effective at providing lifelong protection from brain aneurysms.
+Endovascular treatment is highly effective at permanently eliminating the aneurysm and providing lifelong protection from rupture.
 For this reason it is now the most common method to treat brain aneurysms worldwide and has been employed to save countless lives.

 In preventing adverse consequences such as disability or death endovascular treatment is as effective as surgical clipping.
 It is the recommended treatment in ruptured aneurysms as studies have shown that endovascular treatment is safer.

-However, like any treatment, there is no absolute guarantee that an aneurysm treated with endovascular therapy will never recur necessitating additional procedures.
-In a large study retreatment was carried out in 4.9% of patients [1].
-Rebleeding was exceedingly rare, occurring in less than 1 in 200 patients.
-It's worth noting that surgical clipping, much like endovascular treatment, isn't exempt from the possibility of requiring further intervention.
-For this reason endovascularly treated aneurysms are regularly monitored with follow-up scans to ensure that the treatment remains effective.
+However whilst very high, as with every medical treatment, including surgical clipping, the success rate is not 100%.
+In a large study at least one further treatment was necessary in 4.9% of patients to eliminate the risk from the aneurysm.
+For this reason, endovascularly treated aneurysms are  monitored with follow-up scans for a period of time to ensure that the aneurysm is eliminated.
 If a further treatment is required this can normally be performed safely in a planned elective setting also with an endovascular procedure.

-Overall, endovascular therapy provides a highly effective and durable treatment.
-After embolisation of a brain aneurysm you would be more likely to die from another completely unrelated cause such as cancer of heart disease, than from recurrence of the aneurysm [3].
+The key benefit arises from the low invasiveness of the procedure, reducing harm incurred during the treatment itself.

 ## What are the risks of endovascular treatment?